New CVM DVD release

 images from Belson's Chakra, Bute's Polka Graph, Dockum Mobilcolor film and Belson's Mandala

 Thirteen rare films featuring pre-computer abstraction, using a variety of techniques including early oscilloscope experiments, color organs, hand-drawn sound, animation drawn directly on film, painted scrolls, and optical printing.
+Many preserved films and new HD transfers.
 Films from the archive of Center for Visual Music.
 "We need a new kinetic, visual art form - one that unites sound, color and form." - Mary Ellen Bute, 1936.

 Jordan Belson: Mandala (1953), Meditation (1971) and Chakra (1972)

 Charles Dockum: Mobilcolor Performance at the Guggenheim (1952), Demonstration of Mobilcolor Projector (documentary, 1966) and Mobilcolor Performance Film (1969)

 Barry Spinello, Sonata for Pen, Brush and Ruler (1968)

 Jules Engel: Landscape (1971), Mobiles (1978) and Play-Pen (1986)

 From Bute’s ‘seeing sound’ to Belson’s nonobjective language, Dockum’s color organ imagery, the graphic choreography of Engel’s animation, and Barry Spinello’s hand-drawn sound and images, we present a selection of Visual Music from the CVM archive.